 If you are wondering whether you have a personal injury case after a car accident, it may help to understand some of the most common ways in which a negligent driver may have caused your accident and injuries, which include:

-- Distracted driving: A driver who is eating, texting, or performing personal grooming while driving may not be paying full attention to the road.
-Holding a phone or sending text messages while driving violates Georgia’s hands-free law, according to the Governor’s Office of Highway Safety in Georgia.
+- Distracted driving: Holding a phone or sending text messages while driving violates Georgia’s hands-free law, according to the Governor’s Office of Highway Safety in Georgia.
+However, distracted driving can take many forms from texting and driving to personal grooming.
+Any action that takes a driver’s attention off the road can be dangerous.

 - Failing to yield: A failure to yield the right of way to other drivers could result in a car accident at an intersection.